 Irish, living in cellars, while some 5341

 water'.
 Typhus, dysentery, cholera and other

 fevers were back.
-Dr Duncan, the first public
+Dr Duncan, the 1st public

 health officer was rapidly overwhelmed by these